gangely/espp/README.md

 using ESP32 with MicroPython

-* please find here down a brief description of the subfolders
+* please find here under a brief description of the subfolders
 * see more notes in the subfolders README and the [wiki pages](https://github.com/gangely/espp/wiki/)

 ## [boot](boot)